 Unfortunately, the new work from home imperative can make for a less productive work environment.
 As we all work to navigate the added distractions of this new setting, an IRO has to be as responsive to analysts and investors as ever – maybe even more so, with stakeholders so hungry for direction and meaningful company updates.

-That said, Karen and Matt remind IROs that they’re all in the same boat right now and should cut each other a bit of slack.
+That said, remind IROs that they’re all in the same boat right now and should cut each other a bit of slack.
 Expect the occasional barking dog and a myriad other distractions during these calls, and don’t wait for a moment without distractions, as it may never come.

 3. Clarify priorities

 In this new context, it’s incredibly important to stay focused and prioritized.
 With so many pieces moving at the same time, it’s easy to try to do too many things at once.

 Don’t try and boil the ocean.
 Rather, focus down on a manageable number of projects, knocking out priorities then coming back to the next set.

 If leading a team, the IRO should provide structure to ensure consistent refocusing of priorities and a narrow focus on the organization’s key objectives.
 If, as is often the case, the IRO is a one-human-show, the task at hand becomes asking leadership for clarity around top priorities and staying within that scope.